Why You Shouldn't Be Upset If Your Partner Masturbates While You're In A Relationship

 1. It Has So Many Health Benefits

 Masturbation is really healthy.
 Masturbation has been linked to improved heart health, lower anxiety, reduced risk of type-2 diabetes, and in men can help prevent cancer ― the more a man ejaculates, the lower his risk of prostate cancer.
 Also, from a mental standpoint, it just makes people happier.
-I imagine you want your partner to be as happy a possible, so if masturbation gives them that, then why be upset about it?

 2. Sometimes It’s Not Even About Sex